wunderhund/ghost-s3/README.md

 # ghost-s3
-Repo for storing a Dockerfile that runs the Ghost CMS with an S3 storage adapter installed.
+A Docker image that runs the Ghost CMS with an S3 storage adapter installed.

 ## Intro:
 The official Ghost Docker image, available from [here](https://hub.docker.com/_/ghost), doesn't come with the ability to connect to AWS S3 storage built-in.
 This Dockerfile installs [ghost-storage-adapter-s3](https://github.com/colinmeinke/ghost-storage-adapter-s3), which allows Ghost to connect to an S3 bucket for storing its `content/` folder.
 This is especially useful for those building a custom frontend with Ghost as the backend CMS.